-What Spring Thawing Means For Your Property & Plumbing
+What Spring Means For Your Property & Plumbing

-On top of inconsistent temperatures, this past fall Texas experienced the heaviest amount of rainfall it has ever seen.
+This past fall Northern Texas experienced the heaviest amount of rainfall it has ever seen.
 One October morning, a whopping 14.51 inches of rain fell at DFW airport, topping the previous record set in 1981!
-Naturally, this caused significant flooding in the Dallas area and took a heavy toll on people’s plumbing.
+Naturally, this caused significant flooding in the Dallas area and took a toll on people’s plumbing.

 But there is a light at the end of the tunnel!
-Spring is just around the corner and the heavy rains have subsided.
-Before you venture outside to enjoy the highly anticipated Texas heat, be sure to prep your plumbing system so that you don’t spend the upcoming months fixing any damage winter has done.
+Spring is here, bringing warm temperatures and sunshine!
+Before you venture outside to enjoy the highly anticipated Texas heat, be sure to prep your plumbing system for more rain.
+That way. you can enjoy the fabulous temps of spring without repairing water damage to your home and tromping through puddles in your yard.

 If you experienced flooding this year, there are several ways to improve the drainage in and around your home so you aren’t faced with the same issues next year.
 Most home flooding isn’t related to the sewer system; in many cases, the downsloping soil adjacent to your home ushers rainwater towards your property.